kayuzee/communitydao/README.md

   - [x] It can be something as simple as the [lite-server](https://www.npmjs.com/package/lite-server) used in the [Truffle Pet Shop tutorial](https://truffleframework.com/tutorials/pet-shop).
 - [x] A document [design_pattern_decisions.md](design_pattern_decisions.md) that explains the design patterns chosen.
 - [x] A document [avoiding_common_attacks.md](avoiding_common_attacks.md) that explains what measures were taken to ensure that the contracts are not susceptible to common attacks.
-- [ ] Implement/use a library or an EthPM package.
+- [x] Implement/use a library or an EthPM package.
-  - [ ] If the project does not require a library or an EthPM package, demonstrate how it would do that in a contract called `LibraryDemo.sol`.
+  - [x ] If the project does not require a library or an EthPM package, demonstrate how it would do that in a contract called `LibraryDemo.sol`.
 - [ ] Develop your application and run the other projects during evaluation in a VirtualBox VM running Ubuntu 16.04 to reduce the chances of runtime environment variables.

 ---